Do Go On - 396 - Rosemary Brown: A Musical Seance

 It's called Philip.

-Like Philips.
+Like Phillips.

-Oh, I was hoping it was just called Philip.
+I was hoping it was just called Philip.

-Like the massage place near Comedy Republic.
+Like the massage place?

 I immediately thought of Philip Massage here in Melbourne.

-In the CBD, if you want a massage, go see the good people at Philip.
+The CBD, if you want a massage, go see the good people at Philip.

 Philip.